SENSEiXENUS/senseixenus.github.io/posts/ctf/BICTF2024/writeup.md

 ![image](https://github.com/user-attachments/assets/53744598-c639-4c2a-9fab-074e4051614a)

 - The server was hosted on ip:`54.226.229.244`

+- I scanned with Rustcan and discovered 2 open ports, port 80 `http` and port 22 `ssh` respectively.

       ❯ rustscan -a 54.226.229.244

       .----. .-. .-. .----..---.  .----. .---.   .--.  .-. .-.
       | {}  }| { } |{ {__ {_   _}{ {__  /  ___} / {} \ |  `| |
       | .-. \| {_} |.-._} } | |  .-._} }\     }/  /\  \| |\  |